JacobFullerOBU/mediaReviewTool/README.md

 ## Contributing

-Got ideas or found a bug?
-Open an issue or send a pull request — always happy to take a look.
+Got additional ideas or found a bug?
+Open an issue or send a pull request, or shoot me an email trueratedadmin@gmail.com.
+I'malways happy to take a look.

 ---